 Place the pot over a pot of simmering water and stir constantly until mixture reaches 170F.

 Mixture will turn white and will look soapy.

 Remove from the heat and beat until soft peak is formed.
 When meringue is pulled up it forms a peak that falls down.
 Set aside.

-Beat whipping cream ( 1 1/3cup), when slightly thickened add Vanilla Extract and beat until soft peaks are formed.
+Beat whipping cream ( 1 1/3cup), when slightly thickened add powdered sugar (1/2cup) add Vanilla Extract (1tsp) and beat until soft peaks are formed.